boutiqueforaweek/boutiqueforaweek.github.io/pages/volunteers/opportunities.md

 ## Classic Volunteer Slots:

 Classic volunteer slots are scheduled just before, during, and after the sale.
-These slots require time at the sale's location. <a href="https://www.mysalemanager.net/wrk_mobworkerlogin.aspx">Volunteer registration</a> for our {{ site.dates.season_year }} Sale is now open!
+These slots require time at the sale's location.

+{{ site.data.sale[site.sale_stage].volunteers | markdownify }}

 Time slots are available in 4-hour shifts.
 By volunteering, you will get to shop the day before Consignors and two days before the general public.